 Uber’s successful foray into food delivery has surprised its own CEO, and Uber Eats now rivals industry leader GrubHub in multiple U.S. cities.
 As the market for app-driven food delivery continues to expand, Uber’s logistical data and network of drivers provide an advantage in new markets.

-Bird and Lime saw rapid growth in early 2018, but have also suffered a seasonal sales dip as winter approaches.
+Bird and Lime saw rapid growth through much of 2018, but weather and tourism have contributed to a seasonality trend for scooters, with an expected decline of sales during winter.
 The race for leadership in last-mile transit is still wide open, as new partnerships and regulations shift the landscape.
 Both Uber and Lyft were issued a blow in August 2018 when San Francisco denied their applications to rent scooters in the city, instead granting permits to Scoot and Skip.
-Undeterred, Lyft moved into Denver with its inaugural scooter fleet in September.

 While scooter startups are scoring multi-billion-dollar valuations, the real golden goose is miles down the road.
 Uber and Lyft are both heavily invested in bringing driverless cars to market.
 Despite major setbacks—including a fatal accident—Uber continues to press forward with help from an August 2018 investment from Toyota.
 Lyft has also been working toward a driverless future and announced a new partnership with Magna in March 2018.
 While autonomous vehicles would be a game-changer for the profitability of rideshare, that reality may be further from reach than previously believed.